 There is a tremendous amount of grey area remaining in everything I have argued in this article.
 Whatever objections sprang into your mind while reading it—be they about my definition of art, my broad statements about the gaming community, my categorizations of specific games, or my discussion of Infinifactory—you can rest assured that, in my infinite paranoia, I almost certainly thought of those objections as well, and considered devoting an extra thousand words to addressing each of them.

-Your objections may include: that my definition of art is too broad, and by relying so heavily on subjectivity it technically still allows anyone to say that anything is art; that my definition of art is too narrow, and it excludes works that you are positive count as art; that my restriction of art to emotional and intellectual ends is too arbitrary, as both are technically elements of human bodily experience and thus mechanical and physical ends should be equally valid; that I’ve called a particular work art when it doesn’t meet your definition; that I’ve denied that a work is art when it does; that my evaluation of Infinifactory, despite its dichotomous nature, still fails to capture your opinion about it; and many more!
+Your objections may include: that my definition of art is too broad, and by relying so heavily on subjectivity it technically still allows anyone to say that anything is art; that it doesn’t actually require an intention from an artist, only that the observer perceives an intention; that my definition of art is too narrow, and it excludes works that you are positive count as art; that my restriction of art to emotional and intellectual ends is too arbitrary, as both are technically elements of human bodily experience and thus mechanical and physical ends should be equally valid; that I’ve called a particular work art when it doesn’t meet your definition; that I’ve denied that a work is art when it does; that my evaluation of Infinifactory, despite its dichotomous nature, still fails to capture your opinion about it; and many more!